Archival Digitization & Digital Preservation Workflows

 Every guide treats a batch of scanned materials the way the OAIS reference model does — as a Submission Information Package that must be validated, fixity-checked, and logged before it becomes a trustworthy Archival Information Package.
 You will find concrete, runnable patterns for batch scanning coordination, metadata extraction (EXIF/IPTC/XMP), format normalization (PDF/A, TIFF), checksum validation, preservation-action logging, and compliance reporting.

-Browse the two pillars below.
-Each pillar drills down into focused subtopics, and the deepest pages are hands-on, debugging-oriented walkthroughs you can adapt to your own repository.
+Each area drills down into focused subtopics, and the deepest pages are debugging-oriented walkthroughs you can adapt to your own repository.

 Automated Ingestion & Batch Scanning Workflows